SIZE CHART --> Shop the measurements vs size name.

 A FEW THINGS TO KEEP IN MIND:

 1. Be mindful that some people experience a break-in period for these pants.

-The machine washable leggings (black/knight in this case) will not felt in the dryer but they will shrink up a bit the first 1-2 times you dry them.
-The amount of shrinkage depends on dryer heat.
-If you intend to shrink them a little to get a snugger fit then I suggest starting with a low heat setting.
-If you want more shrinkage after that you can bump up the heat the next time you dry to achieve the desired effect.
-The higher the heat the more shrinkage.
-If you decide to tumble dry the machine-washable leggings I suggest tumbling dry along with a small load so that sufficient tumbling and drying is happening rather than the pants simply plopping up and down in the dryer by themselves.
+If you want to intentionally shrink your machine-washable wool pants a little to achieve a better fit, I suggest machine-washing them on the delicate cycle and then air-drying them.
+If you still want a little bit more shrinkage then wash again and tumble-dry on a low-heat setting.
+If you want even more shrinkage after that you can bump up the heat the next time you dry to achieve the desired effect.
+Again, the higher the heat the more shrinkage.
+IMPORTANT: If you decide to tumble dry the machine-washable leggings, tumble dry with at least a small load (or a full load) so that sufficient tumbling and drying is happening rather than the pants simply plopping up and down in the dryer by themselves.

 To intentionally shrink standard merino wool you can do this but you need to do it carefully so that you don't felt the wool and make it stiff and non-stretchy.
 The first thing you can try is hand-washing the wool pants and then air-drying them half of the way.
 Follow up by completing the last half of the air-drying in the dryer on a low-heat setting.
 If you don't have a low-heat setting I wouldn't try this.
 If you only do this one or two times you should be ok.
 Be sure to do the low-heat tumble dry with a load of laundry or some lint-free towels so that you get sufficient tumbling action in the dryer.
 Putting the pants in there alone will not work well.